IslamelGebaly/Deque_And_RandomizedQueue/README.md

 # Deque_And_RandomizedPriorityQ
-Implementation of Double Ended Queue and Randomized Priority Queue
+Implementation of Double Ended Queue and Randomized Queue